 - Note: Users will need access to each Location that will be used for Asset management.
-An Asset Manager will not be able to assign an Asset to a Location that He or She does not have access to.
+An Asset Manager will not be able to assign an Asset to a Location that he or she does not have access to.
 Click here for more information on User Security Roles and Location Access

 The Fixed Asset Module is accessible in three separate places in Restaurant365:

-1) The 'Accounting' Module - as a separate sub-section in-between the 'Accounts Receivable' and 'Administration' sub-sections
+1) The 'Accounting' Module - as a separate sub-section in between the 'Accounts Receivable' and 'Administration' sub-sections

 2) The 'Fixed Assets' sub-menu - under the 'Account' menu in the top ribbon